-- EMCORE's Annual Report on Form 10-K/A for the fiscal year ended September 30, 1998; - EMCORE's Quarterly Reports on Form 10-Q/A for the period ended December 31, 1998 and on Form 10-Q for the periods ended March 31, 1999 and June 30, 1999; - 3.
-EMCORE's Current Report on Form 8-K dated May 13, 1999; and - 4.
-The description of the common stock, contained in EMCORE's Registration Statement on Form 8-A filed pursuant to Section 12 of the Exchange Act and all amendments thereto and reports filed for the purpose of updating such description.
+- EMCORE'S Annual Report on Form 10-K/A for the fiscal year ended September 30, 1999; - 2.
+EMCORE's Quarterly Reports on Form 10-Q for the periods ended December 31, 1999 and March 31, 2000. - 3.
+The description of the common stock, contained in EMCORE's Registration Statement on Form 8-A filed pursuant to Section 12 of the Exchange Act and all amendments thereto and reports filed for the purpose of updating such description; and - 4.
+The summary of executive compensation, contained in EMCORE'S Proxy Statement filed pursuant to Section 14 of the Exchange Act.